 Remember that bees see dark colors, especially black, as a danger signal, and as a result, sting more frequently.
 For this reason, a lighter wash is far more ideal than black jeans, or a very dark wash.

 It goes without saying, that jeans with holes in them are just asking for trouble when you’re wearing them out in your bee yard.
 The extra ventilation just isn’t worth it at that point!
+Bees seek dark places, and down your pantleg is as good a spot as any for them to crawl.
+Besides, they’re curious creatures and like to investigate.

 Taking all these things into consideration, I personally usually will go to a thrift shop and look for jeans meeting these criteria for my beekeeping jeans.
-I also like Wrangler’s Willow jeans, but they are somewhat spendy for work jeans.
+I also like Wrangler’s Willow Perfect Riding Cut jeans, but they are somewhat spendy for work jeans.
 Hopefully this post will give you an inside scoop on what works well for beekeeping jeans, so you won’t have to learn by trial and error like I did.